tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 Tari is a high-throughput protocol that will need to handle real-world transaction volumes.
 For example, Big Neon, the initial business application to be built on top of the Tari blockchain, requires high-volume transactions in a short time, especially when tickets sales open and when tickets will be redeemed at an event.
-Imagine filling an 85,000&nbsp;seat stadium with 72&nbsp;entrance queues on match days.
-Serialized real-world scanning boils down to approximately 500&nbsp;tickets in four minutes, or approximately two spectators allowed access per second per queue.
+Imagine filling an 85,000 seat stadium with 72 entrance queues on match days.
+Serialized real-world scanning boils down to approximately 500 tickets in four minutes, or approximately two spectators allowed access per second per queue.

 This would be impossible to do with parent blockchain scaling solutions.

 ## Layer 2 Scaling Current Initiatives

 ### Micropayment Channels

 *What are they?*

 A micropayment channel is a class of techniques designed to allow users to make multiple Bitcoin transactions without